SonySemiconductorSolutions/aitrios-refapp-zone-detection/README.md

 ```

 >  **Note**</br>
-> This  approach doesn't suport debuging.
+> This  approach doesn't support debugging.
 To run app in the debugging mode you should start frontend and backend separately.

 #### Frontend